rahul-jha-official/DesignPatterns/SOLIDPrinciples/README.md

 The Liskov Substitution Principle (LSP) states, "you should be able to use any derived class instead of a parent class and have it behave in the same manner without modification.".
 It ensures that a derived class does not affect the behavior of the parent class; in other words, a derived class must be substitutable for its base class. </br>

 This principle is just an extension of the Open Closed Principle, and we must ensure that newly derived classes extend the base classes without changing their behavior.
 I will explain this with a real-world example that violates LSP.

+# Interface Segregation Principle
+The Interface Segregation Principle states "that clients should not be forced to implement interfaces they don't use.
+Instead of one fat interface, many small interfaces are preferred based on groups of methods, each serving one submodule.".

+# Dependency Inversion Principle
+The Dependency Inversion Principle (DIP) states that high-level modules/classes should not depend on low-level modules/classes.
+First, both should depend upon abstractions.
+Secondly, abstractions should not rely upon details.
+Finally, details should depend upon abstractions.